martinbowling/chatgpt-api-tls/README.md

-# ChatGPT api
+# Disclaimer

-* It is an unoffical api for development purpose only.
+* UNOFFICIAL API.
+This project is not affiliated with OpenAI in anyway.
+It is not an official product.
+This is a personal project and to be used for development purpose only.

 # How to install